ghc/ghc/docs/users_guide/packages.rst

     .. index::
        single: -this-package-key

-    Tells GHC the the module being compiled forms part of package key ⟨pkg-key⟩; internally, these keys are used to determine type equality and linker symbols.
+    Tells GHC the the module being compiled forms part of unit ID ⟨pkg-key⟩; internally, these keys are used to determine type equality and linker symbols.